Kazan: Other major buildings

 Another significant building in central Kazan is the former "Smolentzev and Shmelev" tea house and hotel, now the Shalyapin Palace Hotel.
 It is located at 7/80 Universitetskaya Street, at the corner of Universitetskaya and Bauman.
 A major landmark of late-19th and early-20th century commercial architecture, it consists of two portions.
 The original portion, built for a merchant named Usmanov in the 1860s, was bought by the inter-related families of Efim Smolentzev and Pavel and Nikolai Shmelev in 1899.
 They operated a store selling, among other things, tea.
 In 1910, the Smolentevs and Shmelevs constructed another portion, designed by architect Vasili Trifonov, and operated a hotel there.
-After the Russian Revolution, the building eventually became the Hotel Soviet and after 2000 it was heavily renovated to reopen as the Shalyapin Palace Hotel.
+After the Russian Revolution, the building became the Hotel Soviet.
+Following extensive renovations in the early 2000s, it reopened as the Shalyapin Palace Hotel.